 Here is the deal…I’m not bashing all salespeople.
 Some of the best salespeople I know are not afraid to tell you that their resource is not right for you at this time.
 They will help you work within your means, mentally, emotionally, and financially.

 I have watched so many new entrepreneurs be taken by unscrupulous people.
 I myself, have been taken by people who were either unscrupulous, or they simply overpromised and underdelivered either dues to lack of skill or lack of project management skills.

 5 tips to grow your business the smart way:

 - Be Dedicated to yourself and your mission 1st.
 NO ONE knows your mission or has your best interest at heart more than you do.
 Do not let others write the script for your story.
 Know your mission, forward and backward so that when others try to tell you their interpretation, you will know immediately if they are a valuable asset to you.
 It also helps you know who you might be a valuable asset to.

 - Be Motivated to get your income up to certain levels before you “buy-in” to the next level of services people offer.
 I am not telling you to avoid buying; instead, set goals for yourself.
 Example: I want to sign 3 new clients into 6-month contracts before I buy this new software.

 - Be Inspired by simple things.
-Don’t be afraid to KISS lots of thing (KISS= Keep It Simple Stupid).
+Don’t be afraid to KISS lots of things (KISS= Keep It Simple Stupid).
 Many times, the things we throw money at are out there on a free app or service.
-Don’t be afraid to use the free services, it does not mean you are not successful, it means you are cost conscious.
+Don’t be afraid to use the free services, it does not mean you are not successful, it means you are cost-conscious.